Estuary

 Key Takeaways

-DynamoDB stream to ElasticSearch provides a significant increase in performance and scalability.
+DynamoDB stream to Elasticsearch provides a significant increase in performance and scalability.
 While using the AWS Lambda function can help implement this, it can be time-consuming and requires extensive technical expertise, making it prone to errors.

 FAQs

-• Can we integrate Elasticsearch with DynamoDB?
+Can you integrate Elasticsearch with DynamoDB?

 Start streaming your data for free